 As occupational therapy practitioners, sometimes making the recommendation for a wheelchair can be hard, especially for a person that doesn't quite fit the norms of a standard seating and positioning.

-One of the questions that I get asked is "How do you know when to recommend a Broda Wheelchair over a Geriatric (“Geri”) Chair?"
 So I went right to the source and teamed up with Broda to help answer this question!

 But first, let's define what each of these are.